isAdamBailey/portfolio-3/source/_posts/disclosing-disability.md

 I increasingly felt as if I was falling apart, at a time when there was no room for me to fall apart.
 I felt like I should bury many of these feelings in order to better support my family by being "strong", so I kept pushing my feelings aside.
 Eventually I reached a point where there was no more hiding, and my meltdowns and temper tantrums were a real problem for the rest of the family.
-I started inflicting physical pain upon myself to quell the emotional pain I was feeling.
 Something was very wrong and spiraling more and more out of control.

 ### Discovery and diagnosis